ChristianGK-GC/gc-geochecker-finder/CONTRIBUTING.md

 1. Add the domain to `DOMAIN_CONFIG` in the script
 2. Implement `extractParam` function to extract the checker ID
 3. Implement `getImageUrl` function to generate the image URL
+4. (optional) Implement `passCoords` function to pass corrected coordinates to the service via URL search parameters
-4. Test thoroughly on actual cache pages
+5. Test thoroughly on actual cache pages

 ### Pull Requests